act-rules/act-rules.github.io/_rules/SC4-1-2-form-field-has-name.md

 #### Failed example 6

-Explicit label not supported on div elements.
+The explicit label is not supported on `div` elements.

 ```html
 <label for="lastname">first name</label>